-After I answer any questions you have, we start the complete walk-through process together.
+After we answer any questions you have, we start the complete walk-through process together.
 We recommend you stay for the entirety of the inspection because we have important insights about the house to share along the way.
 For example, if we find a poorly ventilated attic, we would want you to understand the potential concerns that may develop if left unattended.
-In addition, seeing and hearing the inspector detail his findings during the inspection will make the final written report more meaningful and can speed up negotiations.
+In addition, seeing and hearing the inspector detail his findings during the inspection will make the final written report more meaningful and can speed up the process.

 Interior and Exterior: We Inspect It All.

-The interior and exterior inspection includes (but isn’t limited to) evaluating visible areas of the roof, attic, foundation and assessing the ventilation, insulation, electrical panels, plumbing fixtures, electrical wiring.
+The interior and exterior inspection includes (but isn’t limited to) evaluating visible and accessible areas of the roof, attic, foundation and assessing the ventilation, insulation, electrical panels, plumbing fixtures, electrical wiring.
 We will report the age and expected life of the various systems and in the home as well as any visible signs of damage, deterioration, or system malfunction.

 We uniquely stand behind our inspections with a limited repair reimbursement guarantee to give our customers peace of mind.
 We will do our very best on every inspection.
 Homebuyers can contact our office to review the terms and conditions of this FREE guarantee.